 9- Repentance, 1

-And from the continuation of the sura, it is understood that they were the first who attacked:
+From the continuation of the sura, it is understood that they were the first who attacked:

 12-But if they violate their oaths after their covenant, and attack you for your faith, fight the chiefs of unfaith.
 For their oaths are nothing to them: that thus they may be restrained.